 You definitively don’t want to shout at potential visitors who’re coming to your website from their webmail or social network sites about them stealing bandwidth.
 Yet this is exactly what many websites do.

-As hotlinking can’t really be prevented in any meaningful way, I like to focus on reducing it’s impact on my server and bandwidth instead.
+As hotlinking can’t be prevented in any meaningful way, I like to focus on reducing it’s impact on my server and bandwidth instead.
 A hotlinked image will be siphoning server resources no matter what you do, so let us rather make the best of the situation.

 Modernizing an old technique